Flag of Nebraska: Attempts to change the flag

+In 1972, Senator Eugene Mahoney attempted to spark a redesign, calling the existing flag unattractive and an inadequate state symbol.
+Public response overwhelmingly rejected the idea, with newspaper polls showing Nebraskans firmly opposed to changing the design.
+Conceding defeat, Mahoney abandoned the effort.

 In 2001, the North American Vexillological Association (NAVA) surveyed its members on the designs of 72 flags from U.S. states, U.S. territories, and Canadian provinces.
 Nebraska's flag was rated 71st, or as the second worst.

 Following the publication of the survey results, in 2002 the Nebraska Legislature's Government, Military and Veterans Affairs Committee considered a bill to create a commission to propose new flag designs to the Legislature.
 However, the flag was not changed.

 In 2017, State Senator Burke Harr proposed a task force charged with redesigning the flag, citing an incident in which the flag had flown upside down at the state capitol for ten days without anyone noticing.
 Harr hoped for a redesign in time for the State's 150th anniversary.
 The State Senate committee ultimately declined to take action.